sharma-bharat/PrepMetData/README.md

 This repository is created to help one with tools to process meterological data into continuous timeseries in formats that are in land model readable format.

 # Processing of Duke Met Data
-by Bharat Sharma and Anthony Walker sharmabd@ornl.gov
+by Bharat Sharma and Anthony Walker <br>
+sharmabd@ornl.gov
 =============================